What Is PFAS?

 PFAS stands for perfluoroalkyl or polyfluoroalkyl substances.
 (You may know them by an older term “PFCs,” or perfluorochemicals).

-It’s a group of chemicals that manufacturers use to make everyday household products, as well as things in industries like:
+It’s a group of chemicals that have properties that allow them to repel water and oil.
+Manufacturers use PFAS to make everyday household products, as well as things in industries like:

 - The military

-PFAS chemicals don't break down easily over time.
+Dubbed “forever chemicals,” PFAS chemicals don't break down easily over time and dissolve in water.
 Because of that, some scientists are concerned that these chemicals could build to levels that could harm the environment -- and your body.
-While there are studies that show evidence of this, we need more research to be sure of their effects on humans.
+While there are studies that show evidence of this, we need more research to be sure of their effects on people.

 Eight major chemical companies entered into an agreement called the PFOA Stewardship Program to stop production of certain PFAS in the U.S. But they can still come in through imported products.
 And U.S. manufacturers continue to make and use other PFAS.

 Also known as perfluorooctanoic acid, PFOA is a human-made chemical, and it's part of the same class of chemicals as PFAS.
 You’ll find PFOA in products that resist sticking, heat, water, stains, and grease.

 The most famous brand name for products with resistant qualities is Teflon.
 It’s a coating mainly used on cookware, but it’s found in many other consumer goods.